autistic-symposium/ml-netclean/README.md

 <br>

 #### 👉🏼 this package cleanses complex networks data, extracted from the [ml-graph-network-analyser](https://github.com/autistic-symposium/ml-graph-network-analyser)
-#### 👉🏼 the final cleansed data can then be ingested on the [mlnet-complex-networks](https://github.com/autistic-symposium/mlnet-complex-networks) project
+#### 👉🏼 the final cleansed data files can then be ingested into the [mlnet-complex-networks](https://github.com/autistic-symposium/mlnet-complex-networks) project

 <br>